 What Are the Biggest Challenges When Seeking Compensation After a Golf Cart Accident?

 Golf cart accidents often seem minor at first glance.
-Because the vehicles are small and typically driven at low speeds, many people assume injuries will be limited and claims will be straightforward.
+Because the vehicles are small and typically driven at low speeds, many people assume injuries will be limited, and claims will be straightforward.
 However, golf cart accident claims are often far more complicated than people expect.

 One of the most common causes of golf cart accidents occurs when a passenger is thrown from the cart.
 Due to their short wheelbase, golf carts can turn sharply.
 When drivers make sudden turns to the left or right, passengers may be thrown from the vehicle, leading to serious injuries.